Esmeray6/Esmeray6/README.md

 ## Hello there

 I am Assanali Mukhanov, a 19-year-old guy born and living in Kazakhstan.
-I go by the nickname `shivaco` on most social media platforms, and you will mostly see me in [my Discord server](https://discord.gg/YYtpYBr).
+I go by the nicknames `shivaco` and `Skydust` on most social media platforms, and you will mostly see me in [my Discord server](https://discord.gg/YYtpYBr).
 I also occasionally browse stuff and express my opinions on [Twitter](https://twitter.com/shivaco_).

 ## Hobbies
 My list of hobbies includes anything related to military and firearms, programming, psychology, and law enforcement.